robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 :ref:`the command line <analysis_using_the_cli>` and :ref:`using Python directly <analysis_using_python>`.
 This guide will walk you through basic model analysis with MDT using all of these interfaces.

-This guide can in principle be followed with any compatible dataset, but it is suggested to first follow the guide using the MDT example datasets.
+This guide can in principle be followed with any compatible dataset, but it is suggested to first follow the guide using the MDT example datasets, see :ref:`mdt_example_data` for obtaining these.
-There are two MDT example datasets, a b1k_b2k dataset and a multishell_b6k_max dataset.
-The b1k_b2k has a shell of b=1000s/mm^2 and of b=2000s/mm^2 and is very well suited for e.g. Tensor, Ball&Stick and NODDI.
-In this, the b1k shell is the standard Jones 30 direction table, including 6 b0 measurements at the start.
-The b2k shell is a 60 whole-sphere direction set create with an electrostatic repulsion algorithm and has another 7 b0 measurements, 2 at the start of the shell and then one every 12 directions.
-The multishell_b6k_max dataset has 6 b0's at the start and a range of 8 shells between b=750s/mm^2 and b=6000s/mm^2 (in steps of 750s/mm^2) with an increasing number of directions per shell
-(see `De Santis et al., MRM, 2013 <http://dx.doi.org/10.1002/mrm.24717>`_) and is well suited for CHARMED analysis and other models that require high b-values (but no diffusion time variations).
-Both datasets were acquired in the same session on a Siemens Prisma system, on the VE11C software line, with the standard product diffusion sequence at 2mm isotropic with
-GRAPPA in-plane acceleration factor 2 and 6/8 partial fourier (no multiband/simultaneous multi-slice).
-Two slices of both these datasets are directly available after MDT installation.
-For obtaining these follow the guide.

-.. contents:: Overview
-   :local:
-   :backlinks: none

 .. _analysis_using_the_gui: